 To finish up we were offered dessert – and as this was a birthday celebration it was up to the birthday girl to decide what to order.
 We went with the mochi brownie (to be shared).
 The waitress had overheard our conversation and brought the mochi brownie (which comes with a couple of dollops of vanilla ice cream) with a birthday candle anchored on the side of the plate.
 The gesture was much appreciated as this was a special occasion.

-Both my daughter and I enjoyed her birthday dinner at Kru, and I look forward to dining there again in the near future.
+Both my daughter and I enjoyed our meal at Kru, and I look forward to dining there again in the near future.

 See related post: Sacramento Must Try Restaurants